EMERGING MARKETS-Latam currencies weaken on China; Argentine assets spike on Macri

 * Company has obtained a committed $725 million debtor-in-possession financing facility underwritten by Citibank

-(Updates prices) SAO PAULO/MEXICO CITY, Nov 23 Latin American currencies weakened on Monday as persistent worries about the Chinese economy hit commodity prices and reduced the demand for high-yielding emerging market assets.
-The Chilean peso dropped 0.59 percent after prices of copper, the country's main export, fell to the lowest level in more than six years.
-The Brazilian real was flat.
-Argentine markets were a bright spot after conservative opposition challenger Mauricio Macri won the presidential elections, promising to turn an ailing economy around by adopting market-friendly measures.
-Sovereign bonds rose across the board, while the Merval benchmark stock index jumped more than 2 percent to a record high, before giving up gains on profit-taking.
-"The election of pro-business candidate Mauricio Macri as Argentina's new president is likely to herald a much-needed shift towards orthodox economic policymaking," Capital Economics emerging markets economist Edward Glossop wrote in a client gnote.
+SAO PAULO, Nov 23 Latin American currencies weakened on Monday as persistent worries about the Chinese economy hit commodity prices and reduced the demand for high-yielding emerging market assets.
+The Chilean peso dropped 0.8 percent after prices of copper, its main export, fell to the lowest level in more than six years.
+The Brazilian real declined 0.7 percent, reversing gains it posted on Friday during a local holiday.
+Volumes were thin in Brazilian markets as investors avoided making big bets ahead of a central bank policy meeting.
+Short-term interest futures <0#2DIJ:> dropped as traders bet that benchmark rates would be kept stable.
+Argentinian markets were a bright spot after conservative opposition challenger Mauricio Macri won the presidential elections, promising to turn an ailing economy around by adopting market-friendly measures.
+Sovereign bonds rose across the board, while the benchmark stock index Merval jumped more than 2 percent to a new record high, before giving up gains on profit-taking.
+"The election of pro-business candidate Mauricio Macri as Argentina's new president is likely to herald a much-needed shift towards orthodox economic policymaking," wrote Capital Economics emerging markets economist Edward Glossop in a client note.
 "And while it will be a bumpy ride over Mr. Macri's four-year term, there should be plenty for investors to cheer."
 Though the possibility of a U.S. interest rate hike in December lingered, those expectations were tempered by the Federal Reserve's repeated assurance that it will adopt a gradual approach after an initial hike.
-Brazil's Bovespa stock index closed flat, while Mexico's IPC stock index fell 0.26 percent.
-Latin American market prices from Reuters Stock indexes daily % YTD % Latest change change MSCI Emerging Markets 840.7 -0.33 -11.8 MSCI LatAm 2059.3 -0.69 -23.98 Brazil Bovespa 48150.27235 0.02 -3.71 Mexico IPC 44779.14 -0.26 3.79 Chile IPSA 3805.58 -1.02 -1.18 Chile IGPA 18676.66 -0.88 -1.03 Argentina MerVal 13448.67 -5.11 56.76 Colombia IGBC 8578.91 0.06 -26.26 Peru IGRA #N/A The #N/A The #VALUE! record record could not could be found not be found Venezuela IBC 13033.76 2.62 237.77 Currencies daily % YTD % change change Latest Brazil real 3.7339 -0.03 -28.83 Mexico peso 16.5568 -0.21 -10.95 Chile peso 714.75 -0.59 -15.16 Colombia peso 3092.3 -0.88 -22.78 Peru sol 3.3791 -0.50 -11.84 Argentina peso (interbank) 9.6700 -0.08 -11.58 Argentina peso (parallel) 15.14 -0.46 -7.53 (Reporting by Bruno Federowski and Gabriel Stargardter; Editing by Brad Haynes, Bernard Orr and Leslie Adler)
+Stock indexes daily % YTD % Latest change change MSCI Emerging Markets 840.86 -0.31 -11.8 MSCI LatAm 2063.12 -0.51 -23.98 Brazil Bovespa 48020.11902 -0.25 -3.97 Mexico IPC 44782.4 -0.25 3.79 Chile IPSA 3806.14 -1 -1.16 Chile IGPA 18679.85 -0.86 -1.01 Argentina MerVal 13720.409 -3.19 59.93 Colombia IGBC 8601.12 0.32 -26.07 Venezuela IBC 13033.76 2.62 237.77 Currencies daily % YTD % change change Latest Brazil real 3.7266 -0.82 -28.69 Mexico peso 16.4996 0.14 -10.64 Chile peso 714.75 -0.59 -15.16 Colombia peso 3096.25 -1.01 -22.87 Peru sol 3.3811 -0.56 -11.89 Argentina peso (interbank) 9.6700 -0.08 -11.58 Argentina peso (parallel) 15.13 -0.40 -7.47 (Reporting by Bruno Federowski; Editing by Brad Haynes, Bernard Orr)

 * Company has obtained a committed $725 million debtor-in-possession financing facility underwritten by Citibank